Many students choose to start their studies at a

 English at TAFE.
 View more information about

 Watch the video below for Yumika's story.
-She studied English and an Associate Degree at TAFE before achieving success in Accounting at university.
+She studied English and a Business course at TAFE before achieving success in Accounting at university.